Yalantis/Side-Menu.iOS/README.md

 		var menuItems = [UIView] ()
 	```

-3. Set `preferredContentSize` to specify the desired menu width
+3. Set `preferredContentSize` in menu view controller to specify the desired menu width
 4. In content view controller store an animator, that will animate our menu.

     ```swift